shuozhixu/FYRE2024/README.md

 Based on all those data, let's try to answer the following three scientific questions using ML:

-- Which one, among ISFE, USFE, and mean surface energy, is the most important in controlling the yield strength?
+- Which one, among ISFE, USFE, and mean surface energy, is the most important in controlling the critical pressure?
-- Additionally, is there a combinatorial parameter that can best correlate with the yield strength?
+- Additionally, is there a combinatorial parameter that can best correlate with the critical pressure?
-- How does the yield strength scale with the ISFE, USFE, mean surface energy, and/or the combinatorial parameter?
+- How does the critical pressure scale with the ISFE, USFE, mean surface energy, and/or the combinatorial parameter?
 For example, quadratically or cubically?

 ## Void fraction